-About the Project
+About the PHOTO ESSAY

-“What Mental Illness Feels Like—Images & Stories” is a personal photography project inspired by conversations had with a friend who battled depression.
+“If You Only Knew” is a personal photography project inspired by conversations with a friend who battled depression.
 The result of those conversations was a better understanding, not of the text book definition of his illness, but of how it felt to him in terms I could relate to.
 I wondered how I, as a photographer, could translate mental illness so that people without it could visually see how it feels, perhaps even relate in some way.

 Download PDFs and JPGs

-- PROJECT ARTWORK - High Resolution | Low Resolution
+PROJECT ARTWORK - not yet finalized High Resolution | Low Resolution

 The May 2018 art exhibit was made possible through a grant from the Central Minnesota Arts Board, thanks to funds provided by The McKnight Foundation.